TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 layout: page
 title: About
 permalink: /about
+description: >-
-description: All Acknowledgment and Dependencies for this site.
+  All Acknowledgment and Dependencies for twopizza9621536.github.io page.
 ---

 - [Contacts](#contacts)